Fox-McCloud-MX/java10-features/src/main/java/com/mx/README.md

-# Java8 in action.
-Multiple examples based on Java 8.
+# Java 10 new Features